Federal unemployment bonus to end Sept. 4, Murphy will not extend

 He called the amount cost prohibitive.

+In an Aug.
+19 press release, the DOL said the BLS reported that nonfarm employment in New Jersey increased in July by 14,600 to reach a seasonally adjusted 3.95 million jobs.
+It was the seventh consecutive month of job gains.

+Earlier this summer the NJ Business and Industry Association called on Murphy to end the extended federal benefits earlier, to encourage more people to return to work.
+Business owners and managers have reported extreme difficulty in hiring enough people to meet consumer demand for goods and services.

-Overall he said the Department of Labor has injected $33.7 billion into the accounts of 1.6 million New Jerseyans since the start of the epidemic in March 2020, Murphy said.
+Overall Murphy said the Department of Labor has injected $33.7 billion into the accounts of 1.6 million New Jerseyans since the start of the epidemic in March 2020, Murphy said.

 Of that amount, $25 billion was in federal funds.